Teenagers Are Finally Ditching Facebook

 “Smartphone ownership is nearly universal among teens of different genders, races and ethnicities and socioeconomic backgrounds,” Pew noted.

-Despite the widespread disinterest of teens when it comes to Facebook, however, the social media giant which pioneered the online environment most internet users now find themselves in is still going strong.
+Despite the widespread disinterest of teens when it comes to Facebook, however, the social media giant, which pioneered the online environment most internet users now find themselves in, is still going strong.
 Facebook profits recently hit an all-time high, according to the Washington Post, despite its data breach woes and a flagging amount of teenage users.

 The company’s first quarter revenue in 2018 grew by 49 percent to hit $12 billion.